puppe1990/ControleEstoque/README.md

 Inventory Control System for clothing stores.
 With clothes registration, categories, entry and exit control, customer and supplier registration, control and sales registration, generation of reports with filter by date.
 I am currently developing financial control.
 This Inventory Control System was made with the Laravel 5.5 Framework, Bootstrap 3, JavaScript, jQuery and MySQL Database.

-If you are interested in using your company send me an email to: matheus.puppe90@hotmail.com
+If you are interested in using your company send me an email to: matheus.puppe90@hotmail.com or WhatsApp message: <a href="https://api.whatsapp.com/send?phone=5511995597242&text=Hello%20Matheus,%20i'm%20interested%20in%20your%20InventoryControlSystem." target="_blank">Click here to send a WhatsApp message</a>

 https://www.buymeacoffee.com/puppe1990